The Super Hero Squad Show: Production

 The show's executive producers included Alan Fine, Simon Philips, and Eric Rollman, with Joe Quesada and Stan Lee as co-executive producers.
 Cort Lane was supervising producer.
 Mitch Schauer, creator of the Nickelodeon series The Angry Beavers, was the show's supervising director and character designer.
-Matt Wayne was the show's story-editor and head writer.
-Other writers include Michael Ryan, Nicole Dubuc, Atul N. Rao, Eugene Son, James Krieg, and Mark Hoffmeier.
-Novelty songwriter, Parry Gripp composed the theme song.
+Matt Wayne was the show's story editor and head writer.
+Other writers include Michael Ryan, Nicole Dubuc, Atul Rao, Eugene Son, James Krieg, and Mark Hoffmeier.
+Singer-songwriter Parry Gripp composed the theme song.

-Head of Marvel Television and comic book writer Jeph Loeb explained the series as something everyone would like, stating "Marvel Super Heroes have always entertained fans of all ages in our comics, and we're proud to offer an animated series that families can enjoy together.
+Marvel executive and writer Jeph Loeb explained the series as something everyone would like, stating "Marvel Super Heroes have always entertained fans of all ages in our comics, and we're proud to offer an animated series that families can enjoy together.
 With the most exciting super-powered adventures, The Hub can now offer the greatest fun of all—experiencing Marvel for the very first time.
 So whether you want to fly with Thor, suit up with Iron Man or smash with Hulk, this series has everything your family wants to see from our heroes."